The Rapid Growth of Caviar: Embracing Ethical and Sustainable Luxury

 1. What is ethical caviar?

-Ethical caviar refers to fish roe harvested employing enduring and humane methods, often from farmed sturgeon or alternative sources like snails or trout.
+Ethical caviar refers to fish roe harvested using sustainable and humane methods, often from farmed sturgeon or alternative sources like snails or trout.

 2. How is snail caviar harvested?